shariquedev8051/Notes/Mark down/Python Programming/Django/REST API.md

 <span style = "color : green">Reference :-</span> simpleisbetterthancomplex [click me](https://simpleisbetterthancomplex.com/tutorial/2018/12/19/how-to-use-jwt-authentication-with-django-rest-framework.html)

 - You need to pass credentials i.e. username and password to get token.
-- Whenever You logged in you will two tokens.
+- Whenever You logged in you will nee two tokens.

 - JWT token types:-